macph/easement-curve/README.md

 pyinstaller ec_build.spec
 ```
 The `.spec` file is an configuration file used by `PyInstaller`.
 The executable will be created in the `\dist` folder.

+## Usage

+For more details about how to get track coordinates and implementing them, see the guide.